Welcome! It should take a few minutes to set up everything and be ready to go!

 - In rare cases, a company admin can disable AWS marketplace usage.
 If this is the case, please contact your admin, or create a new AWS account.

-This section explains setting up a local container Worker Node.
+This section explains setting up a local container Cloud Worker.

 1) Install a container engine

 In order to run a container on your computer you need to first install a container engine.

 Docker is the most popular option: Install Docker Desktop

 Although Docker Desktop is free, there has been some licensing changes in the recent years.